DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Residential-Care-services-and-Retirement-Villages.md

 2. Select the relevant billing journal from the drop-down menu.
 3. Populate a meaningful description.
 4. Click on **Lines**
-5. Go to Billing proposal options  Billing journal proposal.
+5. Go to Billing proposal options,  Billing journal proposal.
 6. Populate the journal posting date.
 7. Populate the end date.
 8. Select ‘Include departed clients’ or ‘Departed clients only’ if required.